mediamicroservices/mm/README.md

     * waveform: makes a .png visual representation of the primary audio of the input
     * youtube: creates a high quality H264 .mp4 file suitable for uploading to youtube
         * youtube and resourcespace are similar, but youtube takes much higher maximum audio and video bit rates (resulting in a larger final filesize). youtube also takes the variable MAKEYOUTUBE_DELIVERY_EMAIL_TO, set in mmconfig.
+    * transcriptiondisc: removes clicks and applies a high-pass fitler on .wav files
 * Every derivative type in makederiv also takes the following options: l, r, t, v, d, o, e, E, n, h.
 Options can be combined, and the order of the options does not matter, as long as they are in between "makederiv" and your input.
 Some options require an argument following immediately after the option flag (e.g., -d must be followed with the path of the directory you specify: `-d [directory/path]`); these arguments are detailed below.
     * h: receive the usage information, including the list of the options below.
         * Your command will look like this: `[makederiv] -h`